 FATCA Tax – Have You Received a FATCA Tax Letter From Your Foreign Bank?

-- A ‘FATCA letter’ is a letter from your foreign bank requesting certain information about your US tax status (and requesting you complete either a W-9 or W-8BEN form (or the bank’s self-created form essentially obtaining the same information as those two Forms).
-The letter usually also offers an incomplete discussion of the Foreign Account Tax Compliance Act (FATCA) legislation) which requires the bank to review its records for potential US depositors, and upon identifying such individuals, take steps which could ultimately result in the bank sharing your name, address, and other account details with the IRS.
+- A ‘FATCA letter’ is a letter from your foreign bank requesting certain information about your US tax status (and typically requesting you complete either a W-9 or W-8BEN form (or the bank’s self-created form essentially obtaining the same information as those two Forms).
+The letter usually also offers an incomplete discussion of the Foreign Account Tax Compliance Act (FATCA) legislation which requires the bank to review its records for potential US depositors, and upon identifying such individuals, take steps which could ultimately result in the bank sharing your name, address, and other account details with the IRS.

 - If you’ve received a letter from your foreign bank about FATCA compliance, you have already been identified as a likely US resident and/or taxpayer and your name will soon be revealed to the IRS.
 The time for hiding is over – your goal should now be to make the appropriate IRS voluntary disclosure to come clean and resolve your FATCA foreign account problem.

-- Failure to report a foreign financial account via FinCEN Form 114 (‘Report of Foreign Bank and Financial Accounts,’ also known generally as the Foreign Bank Account Report (FBAR)
+- Failure to report a foreign financial account via FinCEN Form 114 (‘Report of Foreign Bank and Financial Accounts,’ also known generally as the Foreign Bank Account Report or ‘FBAR’)

 - Failure to file the Form 8938 (‘Statement of Specified Foreign Financial Assets’)

 FATCA Tax Requirements

-If you count yourself among those individuals discovering your error for the first time through a FATCA compliance letter from your foreign bank, there is still time to act – not much time – but time enough to put together a compliance plan that protects your assets and your personal freedom.
+If you count yourself among those individuals discovering your error for the first time through a FATCA compliance letter from your foreign bank, there is still time to act – not much time, but time enough to put together a compliance plan that protects your assets and your personal freedom.